metatensor/metatensor/CONTRIBUTING.rst

 Contribution via pull requests are always welcome.
 Source code is available from `Github`_.
 Before submitting a pull request, please open an issue to discuss your changes.
-Use only the `master` branch as target branch when submitting a pull request (PR).
+Use only the `master` branch as the target branch when submitting a pull request (PR).

 .. _`Github` : https://github.com/lab-cosmo/metatensor